Chalmer’s last option is neutral monism, that something more primal than matter or mind is the cause of both, as suggested by Russell in 1921:

 “The stuff of which the world of our experience is composed is, in my belief, neither mind nor matter, but something more primitive than either.
 Both mind and matter seem to be composite, and the stuff of which they are compounded lies in a sense between the two, in a sense above them both, like a common ancestor.”
 (Russell, 2005)

-To avoid confusion, let us call quantum-scale observations proto-consciousness, as proposed by Penrose in 1944 (Penrose, 1994) and more recently:
+If observation existed from the start, then photons observe on their scale, but not as we do.
+To avoid confusion, let us call quantum-scale observations proto-consciousness, as Penrose proposed in 1944 (Penrose, 1994), and more recently:

-That consciousness started small also answers another question, that if everything is in effect a player in a virtual universe, wouldn’t it be boring for some?
-If one asked for players in a virtual universe like ours, who wants to be a rock on mars that just sits there for a million years?
-But a rock is an aggregate of molecules, so it observes on a molecular scale not a rock scale.
+That consciousness started small answers another question, that if everything is a player in a virtual universe, isn’t it boring for some?
+If one asked for players in a virtual universe like ours, who wants to be a rock on mars, that just sits there for a million years?
+But a rock is an aggregate of molecules, so it observes on a molecular scale, not a rock scale.
 On this scale, something new happens every nanosecond, so it isn’t boring at all.

-Quantum realism changes the question from how matter can observe to how quantum-scale observations became human-scale observations.
-It replaces the explanatory gap between matter and consciousness with an evolutionary gap between matter-consciousness and human-consciousness.
-The question isn’t how consciousness was added to matter but how proto-consciousness evolved into human consciousness.
-This raises the question of how brains evolved?
+Quantum realism changes the question from how dead matter became able to observe to how proto-observations became human observations.
+It replaces the explanatory gap between matter and consciousness with an evolutionary gap, between what atoms observe and what we do.
+The conclusion, developed later, is that the ability to observe had to exist from the beginning to cause physical events.
+Hence, instead of asking how matter acquired consciousness, we now ask how matter observations evolved, which raises the question of how brains evolved?